 Newsletter – David Batty, Jeanette Brooks

-Representatives to the Circuit Meeting – Helen Brooks, Roger Brooks
+Representatives to the Circuit Meeting – David Batty, Helen Brooks

-This annual report was compiled thanks to contributions from: the Revd Paul Collings, David Batty, Helen Brooks, Jeanette Brooks, Roger Brooks, Jenny Davis and Ray Hattrick.
+This annual report was compiled thanks to contributions from: the Revd Paul Collings, David Batty, Helen Brooks, Jeanette Brooks, Roger Brooks, Jenny Davis, Jill Gullidge, Ray Hattrick and JP Hunter.

 Further information about church activities can be obtained from the Minister (01392-206229) or from any of the Church Stewards, ℅ St Nicholas Methodist Church, Fore Street, Topsham EX3 OHQ.